groove-x/gazebo_skeleton_visual_model_plugin/README.md

 ## Usage
 To apply the plugin, you will need:
-- A model for the physical simulation (links and collisions) in Xacro format.
+- A physical simulation model (links and collisions) in Xacro format.
+  - This model should have the same number of links as the skeleton model, but consists of primitive shapes such as spheres or cylinders.
 - A skeleton model for visualization in Collada format (optional textures attached to it are also supported).
+  - This visual model should have bones attached.
-- Extra settings to be made to the Xacro file as shown below.
+- Extra settings to be made to the Xacro file as shown in the Example section.

 ## Example